 - Highly digestible to promote...

 Pet owners say that Purina Veterinary Diets Canine HA Hypoallergenic Vegetarian Dog Food is one of the few food products their sensitive dogs can take without developing adverse reactions.

 The vegetable ingredients are definitely easier on their stomachs, as was evident from the firmer stool.
-Itching has disappeared, and the dogs are noticeably more comfortable.
+The itching has disappeared, and the dogs are noticeably more comfortable.

 The dogs love the food, too, and that solves half of the problem.
 It's difficult to find a poor review of this product, but some buyers claimed that their dog would not eat it.

 Others said that their dog's condition showed no improvement when switched to this diet.

 Some other brands of hypoallergenic dog food that are worth mentioning are:

 - Royal Canin HP Hypoallergenic Dog Food ($5.91/lb) has what we have discussed above—hydrolyzed protein from soy.

 This makes it easy to digest and perfect for dogs with food sensitivities.
 They also have another line of Hypoallergenic dog food with selected protein content.

 I also appreciate that Royal Canin has different lines of Hydrolyzed Protein dog food for different health conditions—like this one for urinary health.